Malin Akerman: Personal life

 Having been born in Sweden and raised in Canada, Akerman has said that she has "conflicting feelings" for the two countries.
 In an interview for Toronto Star, she said, "Every time I'm in Canada I feel more Swedish, and every time I'm in Sweden I feel more Canadian.
 I belong in both places and I love them both equally."
 She is a Swedish citizen but not a Canadian one, instead having permanent residency in Canada.
 She became an American citizen in October 2018.
 Apart from speaking fluent English and Swedish, she also speaks French, Italian and Spanish.

 Akerman met Italian musician Roberto Zincone in 2003, when she was the lead singer for the Petalstones, for which he was the drummer.
 They usually socialized after band practice, using a dictionary as Zincone could not speak English.
 They eventually started dating and married in Sorrento in June 2007.
-In 2013 they had a son.
+In 2013 they had a son named Sebastian.
 The couple separated in November 2013, and Zincone filed for divorce later that month.
 In October 2017, Akerman announced her engagement to English actor Jack Donnelly.
 They married in Tulum in December 2018.

 Inspired by her Buddhist upbringing, Akerman has a lotus flower tattoo on her upper back.
 She also has a tattooed "Z" on her right wrist, which she got to honor Zincone when they were married.
+Following her separation, she added an "S" over the "Z" in honor of her son.

 In 2010, Akerman revealed that she is dyslexic and that it takes her "a long time" to learn her lines: "I get horrified when I have to do table reads with the whole cast, because there's a lot of stuttering coming from me, so I have to do a lot of prep."
 Because of this, she prefers to improvise her lines.